The early days of Bitcoin mining are often described as a gold rush.

 With these terms in mind, it’s possible to calculate the current profitability (circa March 2017) of Bitcoin mining for your circumstances.

-The future profitability of mining cannot be reliably predicted.
+The future profitability of mining cannot be reliably predicted, mostly due to the changing Bitcoin price.

 This is due to the ever-changing nature of the Difficulty modifier and the BTC price, in particular.